Sabarish-Cog/ComplaintManagementSystem/README.md

 ## Testing

-This project includes multiple test options to run the `delete` function and related model logic.
+This project includes multiple test options to run functions and related model logic.

 Options (choose one):